Support Us Button Widget

 Childcare + household goods

-The SAFE Alliance, Casa Marianella, and The Settlement Home for Children are always in need of certain childcare essentials.
+• The SAFE Alliance, Casa Marianella, and The Settlement Home for Children always need certain childcare essentials.
 The SAFE Alliance also accepts furniture and vehicles to help support local families.

 Furniture